Timberline Lake to Whitney Portal

 Then it was down.
 I crossed paths with more than one hiker who was ascending with an Aether 70 or Baltoro 75 or some other massive pack.
 They were decked out in the latest mountaineering boots like you’d use to climb Mt.
 Everest.
 When I asked if they were doing the PCT said, no, just going t Trail Camp.

-I’d hiked with a 30-pound pack and a pair of light hikers for 13 days.
+I’d hiked with a 30-pound pack and a pair of light hiking shoes for 13 days.
 What the heck were they carrying for an overnight stay?

 The last three miles or so from this sign down to Whitney Portal is my least favorite stretch of trail in the Sierras.
 There are a lot of switchbacks, but they don’t drop very much, so it’s frustrating to make a turn and then hike along parallel and almost at the same level before you made the turn.
 Yeah, maybe that doesn’t make much sense.
 But trust me, it was frustrating.